CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 ### Feature ID Sets

 Feature IDs are stored in a `FCesiumFeatureIdSet`.
 A `FCesiumFeatureIdSet` has a `ECesiumFeatureIdSetType` indicating whether it is a feature ID attribute, a feature ID texture, or a set of implicit feature IDs.
-The feature ID of a given vertex can be obtained in Blueprints with the **"Get Feature ID For Vertex"** node (or in C++, `UCesiumFeatureIdSetBlueprintLibrary::GetFeatureIDForVertex`).
+The feature ID of a given vertex can be obtained in Blueprints with the **"Get Feature ID For Vertex"** node.
 This will sample a `FCesiumFeatureIdSet` for the feature ID, regardless of its type.

 !["Get Feature ID For Vertex" node in Blueprints](Images/getFeatureIdForVertex.jpeg)

 If the `FCesiumFeatureIdSet` is a feature ID attribute, the **"Get As Feature ID Attribute"** node can be used to interact with the underlying `FCesiumFeatureIDAttribute`.
 Similarly, if the `FCesiumFeatureIdSet` is a feature ID texture, the **"Get As Feature ID Texture"** can be used.
-In C++, these functions are `UCesiumFeatureIdSetBlueprintLibrary::GetAsFeatureIDAttribute` and `UCesiumFeatureIdSetBlueprintLibrary::GetAsFeatureIDTexture` respectively.

 !["Get As Feature ID Attribute" and "Get As Feature ID Texture" nodes in Blueprints](Images/getAsFeatureIdFunctions.jpeg)